A Guide to GDPR and the Event Industry

-Under the GDPR, any company that processes personal or sensitive data of EU residents need to be aware of the following changes:
+Under the GDPR, any company that processes personal or sensitive data of EU residents needs to be aware of the following changes:

-- Consent forms – You need the permission of every user before you get their information.
+- Consent forms: you need the permission of every user before you get their information.
 It should be through a positive opt-in that clearly details all the data you would gather and what you intend to do with them.
-For reference, you can go to the Information Commissioner’s Office (ICO) and look at their comprehensive guide on consent forms.
+For reference, you can go to the Information Commissioner’s Office (ICO) and look at their comprehensive guide on consent.

-- Legal compliance – You need to have an in-house data protection officer (DPO) who will oversee large-scale data collection.
-Companies with more than 250 employees need to have proper documentation of the data you’re collecting and your processes.
+- Legal compliance: you need to have an in-house data protection officer (DPO) who will oversee large-scale data collection.
+Companies with more than 250 employees need to have proper documentation of the data they collecting and their processes.
 On top of that, you also need data protection policies and data protection impact assessments.

-- Fines – Small offences can be fined up to €10 million (£8.88 million) or 2% of the company’s global turnover (whichever is greater), while grave offences can be fined up to €20 million (£17.75 million) or 4% of the company’s global turnover (whichever is greater).
+- Fines: small offences can be fined up to €10 million (£8.8 million) or 2% of the company’s global turnover (whichever is greater), while grave offences can be fined up to €20 million (£17.6 million) or 4% of the company’s global turnover (whichever is greater).

 How does GDPR Impact Corporate Event Management?

 Event management is a world away from what it was a few years ago.
-With new technologies having transformed the event industry, we are able to market and stream events on social media, collect more information than ever before, as well as connect and engage with attendees far more productively.
+With new technologies having transformed the event industry, we are able to market and stream events on social media and collect more information than ever before.
+We are also able to connect and engage with attendees far more productively.

-However, this also opens the doors for cyber criminals looking to hack into systems and steal personal/sensitive information to advance their own illegal ends.
+However, this also opens the door for cyber criminals looking to hack into systems and steal personal or sensitive information to advance their own illegal ends.
 The Facebook-Cambridge Analytica scandal early this year is a prime example of this, as millions of users’ data were accessed by a third-party app and allegedly swayed the US presidential elections.

 In the events industry, we are affected by GDPR in the following ways:

-- Usage of data collection tools – We use various tools (e.g. registration systems, mobile apps, surveys, lead capture) to collect attendee information.
+- Use of data collection tools: we use various tools (e.g. registration systems, mobile apps, surveys, lead capture) to collect attendee information.
 These tools need to be regulated, so guests will not be subjected to the same situation as that of Facebook.

 Organisers have to be aware of the stipulations of this law as it completely changes how you will gather, process, and protect information of EU residents, especially in the use of marketing and personalisation.

-Sharing with third-party organisations (e.g. venues, sponsors, agencies, tech providers) is also covered by law—both your company and the vendor regardless of location.
+Sharing with third-party organisations (e.g., venues, sponsors, agencies, tech providers) is also covered by law—both your company and the vendor must be compliant, regardless of location.